JohnLCao/GeoBox/README.md

 # GeoBox
-File sharing based on geolocation with secure books, and new features in development.
+File-sharing application that enables users to manage shared files based on geolocation.

 ## 1. Introduction
 ### 1.1        Purpose
-To enable multiple users to share files without connecting to each other.
-File organization and availability  will be done by geolocation
+Enable users to manage shared files based on geolocation.

-### 1.2        Intended Audience and Reading Suggestions
+### 1.2        Intended Audience
-This app is intended for all users who like file organization and sharing based on geolocation.
+All users who want to manage shared files based on geolocation.

 ### 1.3        Product Scope
-Scope will be limited to file discovery,  upload and download only.
-Rooms and possibly File open will be next feature.
-User needs to login to the application on start-up.
-Users will have an option to login as “guest”, without an account, and have access to certain public files.

-Files could have the option of disappearing after some amount of time.
-Files could also be deleted by the original uploader or room owner.
+Main functions includes file search, upload and download.
+To be developed features: sharing rooms and file open.
+Users can login as guest, normal users, or admins to gain access to the application.

+File will be automatically deleleted after they expires.
+Uploaders or room owners also have permission to delete their files.

 ### 1.4		Minimal Viable Product
-Have file pop up when user walks into the vicinity This means User radius overlaps with coordinate property for file.
+Have files popped up when users walk into the vicinity of share file location.
-Same discovery mechanism can be used for rooms.

-Be able to download the files
 ### 1.5		Competitors
-Dropbox, Google Doc, any file sharing solution.
+Any file-sharing solutions: Box, Dropbox, Google Drive, etc.
-Whisper, application that shares media (mostly text) with limits based on geolocation.
+Whisper: allows users to share media (mostly text) with limits based on geolocation.

 ## 2. Overall Description
 ### 2.1        Product Functions